mehmetalici/invoicer/README.md

 # invoicer
 A Gmail bot that generates invoices from order confirmation emails and sends it to seller in real-time.

-For example, given the incoming order confirmation email:
+For example, given the incoming order confirmation email (in German):

 ```
 Hallo!